-- Talk to your doctor about contact sports or sports with pressure changes, such as scuba diving. - A low-profile tube is ideal for sports activities. - Swimming is allowed when the stoma has healed, usually after 8 weeks.
+- Talk to your doctor about contact sports or sports with pressure changes such as scuba diving. - A low-profile tube is ideal for sports activities. - Swimming is allowed when the stoma has healed, usually after 8 weeks.
 Make sure the tube is tightly closed and clamped.
 Clean the stoma immediately after swimming.
-A small amount of water can leak into the stomach; this is usually not a problem. - It is possible to lay down and sleep on your stomach when the stoma is healed and no longer causes pain/ sensitivities. - For young children crawling, ensure the tube is well attached to the skin.
+A small amount of water can leak into the stomach, this is usually not a problem. - It is possible to lie down and sleep on your stomach when the stoma is healed and no longer sensitive. - For young children who are crawling, make sure the tube is well attached to the skin.